wiggoen/FYS3150/Project_4/README.md

 The initial system has a random spin matrix.
 If you want to use the ground state, comment and uncomment the right line in the 'initialize()' funtion in System.cpp.

 But I've struggled with the code a lot.
-The code works, but since the deadline approches
-- I have to write the report.
+But since the deadline approches, I have to write the report.